 4. Ben’s Bar at Mononedri Beach

 Ben’s Bar and restaurant sits on Mononedri Beach on the way to the northeast corner of Paxos Island.
-This bar, beach taverna and restaurant can be your home for the entire day!
-It has sunbeds, snorkelling, a DJ, massages and of course a lot of swimming!
+This bar, beach taverna and restaurant can be your home for the entire day.

 5. Erimitis Restaurant at Erimitis Beach

 Erimitis Restaurant sits above Erimitis beach and is located about halfway along the west coast of Paxos.
 This restaurant and bar are most famous for its wonderful sunset views.